havvg/havvg.github.com/_posts/2012-02-20-git-rebase-is-not-a-lion-it-is-a-cat-part-two.markdown

 ## Using rebase prior pushing changes

 The second repository has pushed its changes to the remote.
 When the first one tries this, the push will be rejected.
 This happens because the most recent commit of it does not have the remotes `HEAD` in its tree.
-Namingly, it means `341c62e` is not a commit that has `c7878a6` as a (grand-)ancestor.
+Namely, it means `341c62e` is not a commit that has `c7878a6` as a (grand-)ancestor.
 What could we do about this?
 Correct, we could `git pull` to retrieve the current tree from the origin.
 What do you think will happen here?
 A new merge commit will be added.
 The two commits to be merged are the `HEAD` commits of both cloned repositories - `c7878a6` and `341c62e`, respectively.